-Kicking off the National Week of Making, Nation of Makers is pleased to award eleven communities across the United States microgrants to support the hosting of Maker Town Halls:
+Kicking off the 2017 National Week of Making, Nation of Makers was pleased to award eleven communities across the United States microgrants to support the hosting of Maker Town Halls:

 - Anchorage, AK (Anchorage Makerspace)